rfbergeron/bompiler/IDEAS.md

 look equivalent in the abstract syntax tree.
 A similar thing could be done with the square bracket (array indexing) operator.

+## Constant expression evaluation
+Constant expressions are required:
+- after `case`
+- as array bounds and bit-field lengths
+- enum values
+- in initializers
+- some preprocessor expressions (we don't need to worry about that one)
+- as the argument of `sizeof` (technically)

+`sizeof` doesn't really need a constant expression as its argument; it can work with any expression whose result has a known size.
+The result of sizeof is a constant expression, though.

+There are two denominations of constant expressions: one only allowing operands of arithmetic, character, or enumeration types, and one allowing any constants.
+The former is for enumerator values, case labels, array bounds, and bit-field lengths.
+The latter is for initializers of static objects and arrays, as well as automatic objects and arrays that are initialized with a brace-list.

+Since there are two classes of constant expressions, the `ASTree` flag field will need two separate bits marking constant expressions.
+This technically allows us to specify a third level of constness, for later use.

 ## Passing information during type checking
 The return values of the type checker's internal functions should be a flagset which can be used to indicate different things about the status of that branch